10 questions before getting married in France to ask each other before you start to plan your big day…

 5. Are there differences in prices between the various regions?

 For couples on a budget who contact me, I often share my experience of working in all the South of France, from vineyards in Bordeaux to Chateaux in Provence.
 South West France is generally cheaper than South East.
-Provence and the Cote d’Azur is extremely popular, the cost of living is more expensive and therefore suppliers tend to charge more.
+Provence and the Cote d’Azur are extremely popular, the cost of living is more expensive and therefore suppliers tend to charge more.
 I am a great believer in paying the right amount for the right service and I always share my experience with my couples from the onset of the planning to make sure they choose the area that best fits with their ambitions.
 Having said this, there are plenty of ways to have a reasonably priced budget in an expensive area.
-Local knowledge, mid-week, off-season weddings can help you save lots.
+Local knowledge, mid-week, and off-season weddings can help you save lots.

 6. In which part of France do I want to get married?